 Recognising some key characteristics of Victorian architecture

-Although larger properties were designed to make bold statements, standard homes also include details that can help you recognise its age.
+Although larger properties were designed to make bold statements, standard homes also include details that can help you recognise their age.

 There are a number of ways to tell if your house dates from this period.
-Whether you are thinking of selling it, or just adding value to your period home some tender loving care, it is worth investing a small amount of time and money to really allow your home shine.
+Whether you are thinking of selling it, or just adding value to your period home some tender loving care, it is worth investing a small amount of time and money to really allow your home to shine.